-Once a company has been approved as "TAG Registered" and enrolled in the Verified by TAG Program, the company's designated TAG Compliance Officer may contact TAG directly to request enrollment in the Certified Against Malware Program in order to begin the process for their company to achieve the Certified Against Malware Seal.
-In order to participate in the Certified Against Malware State Malware Seal.
-In order to participate in the Certified Against Malware Seal.
+Once a company has been approved as "TAG Registered" and enrolled in the Verified by TAG Program, the company's designated TAG Compliance Officer may contact TAG directly to request enrollment in the Certified Against Malware Program to begin the process for their company to achieve the Certified Against Malware Seal.
+To participate in the Certified Against Malware Program, the company's TAG membership must include access to that program.

-2.1.a.
-Participation Fee
+2.1.a Participation Fee